Theresa May faces Cabinet showdown over Brexit at Chequers

 “This is about agreeing an approach that delivers decisively on the verdict of the British people – an approach that is in the best interests of the UK and the EU, and crucially, one that commands the support of the public and Parliament.”

-International Trade Secretary Dr Fox then spent 50 minutes in 10 Downing Street with the Prime Minister.
+International Trade Secretary Dr Fox then spent 50 minutes in 10 Downing Street, and was later said to be happy with reassurances he had received from the Prime Minister.

-He left on foot, ignoring questions from reporters about his political future if the Brexit deal hampered the UK’s ability to strike trade deals.

-Dr Fox was understood to be happy with the reassurances he had been given by the Prime Minister at the meeting.

 Chief Whip Julian Smith, in charge of party discipline, insisted “the Prime Minister will have a great day” at Chequers.